bogaluix32/PP1_Algorithms_and_Data_Structures/README.md

 # PP1_Algorithms_and_Data_Structures
+Hello world!
-First project of the Algorithms and Data Structures course.
-Trivial game in C
+This is my first project of the Algorithms and Data Structures course.
+This program is a Trivial game in C.